budmonde/cms611p2/README.md

 ## Personal Notes

-This project was arguably my second attempt at using *Unity* to make a video game (likely same for my teammates).
+This project was arguably my second attempt at using [*Unity*](https://unity3d.com/) to make a video game (likely same for my teammates).
 My first project linked [here] (https://github.com/budmonde/magescape) was mostly an exercise on learning the *Unity Engine*.
 Working on this project has been a great experience in retrospect (although the proces itself was a complete disaster).
 Hopefully I can update this README with my latest video game project as a point of reference to how I started off -- maybe could be a useful guide for beginning game developers to see that everybody starts off sucking(?).
 (This all would only sound cool and inspirational on the pretense that I do follow up and make a worthwhile video game... otherwise this repository is like super depressing >~<) PS.
 I'm not actually a serious game developer -- just something I found mildly interesting, please do not find this rambling to be discouraging lol.

+**UPDATE:** Here's the repository to the final project for this course: [In Memoriam](https://github.com/budmonde/inmemoriam).

 ## Acknowledgements

-The game was built using *Unity 5.3* with *C#* used for scripting.
-All graphic art assets were made by the teammembers (Karen Fan, Rhea Lin, Yolanda Zhou) using *Adobe Illustrator* and sound assets were used from an open source sound file repository (SOURCE NEEDED).
+The game was built using [*Unity 5.3*](https://unity3d.com/) with *C#* used for scripting.
+All graphic art assets were made by the teammembers (Karen Fan, Rhea Lin, Yolanda Zhou) using *Adobe Illustrator* and sound assets were used from an open source sound file repository http://freesound.org.
 In the making of the game we referenced our project structure and design from the [*Unity Roguelike Youtube tutorial*](https://youtu.be/Fdcnt2-Jf4w?list=PLX2vGYjWbI0SKsNH5Rkpxvxr1dPE0Lw8F) series released by the *Unity* dev team.
-This project source code is licensed under the *MIT License*. (tbh idk what that means but whatevs)
+This project source code is licensed under the *MIT License*.